Selenium Java SDK

 1. Can I configure which validations to run?

-Yes, see the configuration section for details on how to configure Axe validations to your needs.
+Yes, see the Configuration section for details on how to configure Axe validations to your needs.

 1. Can I run tests with Evinced using cloud-based services like Sauce Labs, Perfecto, or BrowserStack?